inpsyde/objects-hooks-remover/README.md

 This function can be used to remove hook callbacks added with a specific object instance.

-When holding the exact instance used to add some hooks, it would be possible to remove those hooks via core functions `remove_action` / `remove_filter`, but this function can be still useful because in a single call remove all the callbacks that uses the instance, no matter the method or the priority used (even if priority can be optionally took into account).
+When having access to the exact instance used to add some hooks, it would be possible to remove those hooks via core functions `remove_action` / `remove_filter`, but this function can still be useful because in a single call can remove all the hooks that use the instance, no matter the method or the priority used.

 `remove_instance_hook` signature is: